Carlos Humberto Romero: Presidency

-General Romero was sworn in on 1 July 1977.
-He responded to accusations of "electoral fraud" by declaring a state of emergency for thirty days and established a rigidly conservative government.
+Romero was inaugurated as President of El Salvador on 1 July 1977 alongside Vice President Astacio.
+Romero's term was scheduled to last for five years until 1982.

+Romero appointed a cabinet of 14 ministers.
+His cabinet ministers were Roberto Chico Duarte as Minister of Planning; Roberto Ortiz Ávalos as Minister of the Economy; René Fuentes Castellanos as Minister of Integration; Agrónomo Rutilio Aguilera as Minister of Agriculture and Livestock; Rafael Flores y Flores as Minister of Justice; Carlos Herrera Rebollo as Minister of Education; César Augusto Escalante as Minister of Public Health and Social Assistance; León Rivas Durán as Minister of Public Works; Colonel Roberto Escobar García as Minister of Labor and Social Forecast; Álvaro Ernesto Martínez as Minister of Foreign Relations; René López Bertrand as Minister of Finance; General Armando Leónidas Rojas as Minister of the Interior; General Federico Castillo Yanes as Minister of Defense and Public Security; and Astacio as Minister of the Presidency.

+Political violence

+Romero became President of El Salvador at a time when various leftist militant groups and right-wing death squads engaged in political violence.
+Attacks such as assassinations, kidnappings, and bombings increased during Romero's presidency.
+Only 12 days after Romero assumed office, former president Colonel Osmín Aguirre y Salinas was assassinated by the Farabundo Martí Popular Liberation Forces (FPL).
+Some of Romero's military officers were actively involved in death squad activity and commanded groups such as the White Warriors Union.

+The government of U.S. president Jimmy Carter was concerned about the human rights situation of El Salvador due to attacks by death squads on Catholic clergy in the country.
+In August 1977, Romero met with Patricia Derian (the U.S. assistant secretary of state for democracy, human rights, and labor) and told her that "human rights are respected" in El Salvador.
+Romero met Carter in Washington, D.C. and Carter remarked that El Salvador's human rights situation had experienced "great progress" since Romero assumed office.

+In November 1977, Romero enacted a law that legalized repression against opposition groups.

 Romero's time in office was largely characterized by escalating violence and instability.
 In the late 1970s, political unrest increased, because of El Salvador's severe socio-economic inequalities unaddressed by his government and widespread discontent with government policy culminated in widespread protest and rebellion, which was met with reprisal by government forces.
 President Romero increased government education spending, but this won him no popularity with the left.
 The different police, military and government paramilitary forces launched a bloody repression campaign against leftist groups that ended the lives of 4 Catholic priests and numerous leaders and militants of workers and peasant organizations.
 He is accused of having ordered the student massacre of 30 July 1975.
 Left-wing armed groups responded to the violence exerted by the State with attacks on the security forces and government officials.
 The repression plunged the country into a serious social crisis.

-1979 coup

-Romero held power until October 1979, when he was deposed with a reformist coup d'état by dissident, politically leftist and moderate military officers and civilians.
-The coup d'état that deposed Romero was preamble to El Salvador's twelve-year civil war.